mesosphere/dcos-docs-site/pages/dkp/kaptain/1.0.1-0.6.0/install/index.md

 The infrastructure you select determines the specific requirements for a successful installation.

- <p class="message--important"><strong>IMPORTANT: </strong>This release of Kaptain does not include support for lifecycle management (i.e. upgrading).
-We expect to include this capability in a future releases of Kaptain.
+ <p class="message--important"><strong>IMPORTANT: </strong>This release of Kaptain does not include support for lifecycle management (upgrading).
+This capability will be included in a future releases of Kaptain.
 Until this capability is available, you must uninstall and reinstall to move to new releases of Kaptain.</p>

 ## Prerequisites